Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 What the research shows

-Sleep: 3 g before bed genuinely helps in small trials.
-GlyNAC (with NAC): striking but early aging results.
+Sleep: 3 g before bed genuinely helps in Japanese trials, backed by Japan's own regulator.
+GlyNAC (with NAC): striking, NIH-funded, now independently replicated in China.
 Collagen/metabolic: real role, thinner proof.

 How to take it